 Your Body Knows What’s Best

-Natural (bioidentical) progesterone has few risks, but when your body is first adjusting or if used in excess you may experience one or more of the following side effects: sleepiness, mild depression, water retention or lowered libido.
+Natural (bioidentical) progesterone has few risks.
+Still, when your body is first adjusting or if used in excess, you may experience one or more of the following side effects: sleepiness, mild depression, water retention, or lowered libido.
 Some women can actually experience an “estrogen surge” after a month or two of use in which estrogen dominance symptoms reappear.
-This is actually a good indicator that the hormones are beginning to balance; however, this “surge” causes many to decide that bioidentical progesterone doesn’t work and therefore they abandon using the cream never to experience the benefits of natural progesterone cream.
+This is actually a good indicator that the hormones are beginning to balance; however, this “surge” causes many to decide that bioidentical progesterone doesn’t work.
+Therefore, they abandon using the cream never to experience the benefits of natural progesterone cream.

 When deciding whether or not to use natural progesterone, I suggest doing research, consulting a knowledgeable bioidentical hormone healthcare practitioner as well as getting your hormones tested through saliva – especially estrogen and progesterone levels.
-Saliva testing allows you to know if your hormones are unbalanced (rather than just guessing) and provides a baseline test in which to compare future testing.
-In other words, I believe it’s very important to take the time to find out if your body really needs progesterone.
-While bioidentical progesterone is usually safe, we must remember we are all different and there is no one supplement, drug, etc. that works for everyone, every time.
+Saliva testing allows you to know if your hormones are unbalanced (rather than just guessing) and provides a baseline test to compare future testing.
+In other words, I believe it’s crucial to take the time to find out if your body really needs progesterone.
+While bioidentical progesterone is usually safe, we must remember we are all different, and there is no one supplement, drug, etc., that works for everyone, every time.

 Considering how common hormone imbalance is today and the possible harmful side effects of synthetic HRT, it’s very comforting to know that safe and effective hormone balance can be achieved by adding bioidentical hormone therapy such as natural progesterone cream to one’s health protocol.